RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

 By default, this mod adds the new classes in addition to the basic classes.
 To replace the basic classes entirely, edit XComClassData.ini to set NumInDeck and NumInForcedDeck to 0 for the basic classes.

+Beta version v0.5.5
+Item changes
+  * Hollow-Point Rounds can no longer be sold at the black market.
+  * Flechette rounds sell for less at the black market.
+Bugfixes
+  * Fracture now works.
+  * Fixed a conflict with Richard's Engineer mod.
+  * Assorted minor fixes.

 Beta version v0.5.4
 Item changes
   * The Advanced Grenade Launcher has been restored to its previous stats.